 Here is our step-by-step guide to requesting professional development resources for the workshop.

 1. Is there a professional development budget?

-If you don't know already, ask your manager or your HR person whether funds have been allocated for 2017.
+If you don't know already, ask your manager or your HR person whether funds have been allocated.
 Are funds still available at this point in the year?
-Often professional development budgets can be use it or lose it, so Q3 is a good time to check in on the status.
+Often professional development budgets can be use it or lose it, so Q3 and Q4 are good times to check in on the status.
 It's also a good idea to educate yourself about any policies concerning professional development reimbursement.
 This may include a per diem for food and expenses or a requirement for certification.
 Never fear!
 You will receive a certificate upon successful completion of XPLANE's Visual Thinking Workshop so that you can tick that box for HR.

 2. Identify your goals and your company goals.
 How do they ladder up?

 You will have to make the case that learning visual thinking skills will help you meet your professional goals, which in turn will help your organization achieve its goals.
 Here is a prompt to help frame your thinking.
 If visual thinking will help my team get on the same page, communicate complex ideas with cross-functional partners, and help make faster decisions as a team, how does alignment, collaboration, and faster decision-making help your company achieve its goals?
 Bonus points if you can tie the skills you will learn to the success of a specific project or initiative.

 You will need to present the total cost of attending the workshop to apply for reimbursement.
 Don't forget you will be served lunch both days of the workshop.